Tax & Residency · Last updated 2 June 2026

 Cat 2 Gibraltar: Tax Residency for High Net Worth Individuals

-If you have been researching Gibraltar tax residency, you have likely come across mentions of Cat 2 alongside terms like HEPSS, Category 3, and general tax residency.
-This guide focuses exclusively on Cat 2 Gibraltar status, covering everything from the eligibility requirements to the application process, tax benefits, property obligations, and lifestyle advantages.
+If you have been researching Gibraltar tax residency, you have likely come across Cat 2 alongside terms like HEPSS and general tax residency.
+This guide focuses exclusively on Cat 2 Gibraltar status, covering the eligibility requirements, application process, tax benefits, property obligations, and lifestyle advantages.

-For a broader overview of all tax residency categories, see our Gibraltar tax residency guide.
+For a broader overview of all Gibraltar tax residency options, see our Gibraltar tax residency guide.

 What Is Category 2 Status?

-Category 2 is a special tax status introduced under the Income Tax Act 2010 (previously the Income Tax (Amendment No. 2) Ordinance 2000).
+Category 2 is a special tax status introduced under the Income Tax Act 2010.
 It was created to attract high net worth individuals to Gibraltar by offering a highly favourable tax regime in exchange for genuine residence and economic contribution to the territory.

 The programme is aimed at individuals of independent means who are not seeking employment in Gibraltar.
-Cat 2 holders are expected to be residents who contribute to the local economy through property occupation, spending, and community presence rather than through traditional employment.
+Cat 2 holders contribute to the local economy through property occupation, spending, and community presence rather than through traditional employment.

 Gibraltar issues a limited number of Cat 2 certificates each year.
-While there is no official hard cap published, the government carefully manages approvals to maintain the exclusivity and integrity of the programme.
+While there is no officially published hard cap, the government carefully manages approvals to maintain the exclusivity and integrity of the programme.

 Key Requirements for Cat 2 Gibraltar